Alliance-Software/vitasite-docs/docs/index.md

 ## About This Users Guide

 We organized this Users Guide in the same organizational structure as the VitaSite administrative tools.
 Each VitaSite tool has its own section, where we explain the use of that tool.
 We discuss the most often used tools first.
-Most readers of this Users Guide will learn the bulk of what they need in the sections discussing the first three tools: [Pages](pages.md), [Content Items](content.md), and [Media Uploads](media.md).
+Most readers of this Users Guide will learn the bulk of what they need in the sections discussing the first three tools: [Pages](page.md), [Content Items](content.md), and [Media Uploads](upload.md).

+*[HTML]: Hypertext Markup Language
+*[FTP]: File Transfer Protocol
+*[SQL]: Structured Query Language
+*[CMS]: Content Management System
+*[IT]: Information Technology
+*[URL]: Universal Resource Locator
+*[PDFs]: Portable Document Files